|A billy goat tied to a tree.|

-He suffered with severe gastro symptoms, fever, chills, body aches and weakness.
-He took over the counter meds to alleviate the fever every four to six hours for the first few days until the fever subsided, sleeping most of the day on the sofa in the living room.
+He suffered from severe gastric symptoms, fever, chills, body aches, and weakness.
+He took over-the-counter medications to alleviate the fever every four to six hours for the first few days until the fever subsided, sleeping most of the day on the sofa in the living room.

 |A bubbling brook.|